erszcz/msc-thesis/dfly-multiboot.md

 ### How does GRUB identify the kernel image?

-The Multiboot specification [@okuji2006multiboot, section 3.1] states:

-> An OS image must contain an additional header called Multiboot header,
-> besides the headers of the format used by the OS image.
-The Multiboot
+The Multiboot specification [@okuji2006multiboot, section 3.1] states that besides the usual headers of the format used by an OS image, the image must contain a 32-bit aligned Multiboot header.
-> header must be contained completely within the first 8192 bytes of the OS
-> image, and must be longword (32-bit) aligned.
-In general, it should come
-> as early as possible, and may be embedded in the beginning of the text
-> segment after the real executable header.
+This header must not exceed past 8KiB from the beginning of the image and generally should come as early as possible.

+Except this requirement,
-Except the above requirements, there are really no constraints put onto the format of the kernel image file.
+there are really no constraints put onto the format of the kernel image file.
-Specifically, the requirements described above allow the kernel to be stored in ELF format, which is a widely accepted standard for object file storage.
+Specifically, the kernel may be stored in ELF format, which is a widely accepted standard for object file storage.
 However, ELF requires the ELF header to be placed at the immediate beginning of a file [see @tis1995elf, section 1-2].